 Treasures lost under the sea have long fascinated actual and armchair adventurers.
 The St. Augustine Shipwreck Museum and Gallery brings genuine treasures and artifacts — as well as replicas, movies, and stories of discovery — to St. Augustine.

 Located at 46 Charlotte Street, the St. Augustine Shipwreck Museum and Gallery offers displays and hands-on experiences on two floors.
 Their interests lie in all shipwrecks, from the world's earliest intact shipwreck found at the bottom of the Black Sea, to the 19th-century cargo vessel found off St. Augustine's Crescent Beach in November of 2020.

-This museum and gallery ignites the imagination of those who visit with information about sea life, lost treasure, and how explorers use technology to reach the deep.
-Visitors will learn the answers to various trivia questions, find out about rusticles, and take a video tour of a wreck located in over 7000 feet of water off the coast of North Carolina.
+This museum and gallery ignite the imagination of those who visit with information about sea life, lost treasure, and how explorers use technology to reach the deep.
+Visitors will learn the answers to various trivia questions, find out about rusticles, and take a video tour of a wreck located in more than 7,000 feet of water off the coast of North Carolina.

 Tickets: Adults 18 and over - $15.00; Children 7 to 17 - $10.00; Children 6 and under - Free; Seniors, First Responders, Military with ID, and College Students - 20% off